lavin-yau/Econ-148-Final-Project/README.md

 2. Wait for Binder to build the environment.
 3. Open `ECON148_Project.ipynb` if it does not open automatically.
 4. Select `Run` > `Run All Cells`.
+5. Figures will be saved to figures folder.